dev-sec/ansible-collection-hardening/README.md

 ## Description

 This role provides secure nginx configuration.
+It is intended to be compliant with the [DevSec Nginx Baseline](https://github.com/dev-sec/nginx-baseline).

 It works with the following nginx-roles, including, but not limited to:
 * [geerlinggux.nginx](https://galaxy.ansible.com/geerlingguy/nginx/)